 Neck Lift Benefits

-The biggest benefit of a neck lift is the elimination of the so-called “turkey waddle”.
+The biggest benefit of a neck lift is the reduction of the so-called “turkey waddle”.
 Other benefits include:

-- Removal of the excess fat deposits, and the excess skin that comes as a result of age
+- Reduces of the excess fat deposits, and the excess skin that comes as a result of age

 - Correcting jowls to create a more defined jaw line